 That doesn’t mean it’s always cheaper for the patient to go to an urgent care center.
 Even taking away the possibility of a serious medical emergency—one that requires ambulance transport from the urgent care center to the ER—comparing cost is really not apples to apples.

 Insurance companies (also known as payors) usually contract with facilities and physicians (and sometimes ambulance companies) to get the best prices.
 There are networks of facilities and physicians that might be cheaper options for payors.
-The patient’s portion of the bill (co-payments, deductibles, or co-insurance) vary greatly depending on their insurance company, their coverage plan, and whether the facility or the doctor is in the network or not.
+The patient’s portion of the bill (co-payments, deductibles, or co-insurance) varies greatly depending on their insurance company, their coverage plan, and whether the facility or the doctor is in the network or not.
 It’s one of the most complicated financial processes that many consumers will ever face.

-If an urgent care is not in the network, but the emergency department is, it could end up costing the patient less to visit the more expensive option.
+If urgent care is not in the network, but the emergency department is, it could end up costing the patient less to visit the more expensive option.

 Let’s break it down: If both the emergency department and the urgent care center are in (or out) of the network, payors night not want to pay for the ER if it isn’t an emergency.
-Payors often feel it’s an unnecessary expense to pay for an emergency physician to examine and diagnose a complaint, unless it turns out that the complaint is truly worthy of the emergency department.
+Payors often feel it’s an unnecessary expense to pay for an emergency physician to examine and diagnose a complaint unless it turns out that the complaint is truly worthy of the emergency department.

 How do patients know if their medical condition is a worthy emergency?
 The payor determines whether the patient’s judgment is correct using the doctor’s diagnosis, something they don’t know until they get there.

-Some emergency departments have urgent care areas built-in, and the patient is easily moved from one area to the other based on medical condition.
+Some emergency departments have urgent care areas built-in, and the patient is easily moved from one area to the other based on a medical condition.
 These are my favorite.
 The patient (or the insurance) is charged based on which path the patient needed to take.
 That way, patients who get a lower deductible for visiting the ER only if the diagnosis is a real emergency won’t get charged the extra cash if they’re wrong.
 They’ll only be charged the more expensive emergency department bill when it’s appropriate, and when the insurance will pick up a larger chunk of the tab.

 Many times, payors will use hospital admission as a litmus test to determine if the patient was truly sick enough to go to the ER.
 If the patient is admitted to the hospital, the payor might reduce or waive any co-pays or deductibles.
 On the other hand, if the patient is not admitted, they’re on the hook for the entire deductible or co-pay.
 It’s the benefit of hindsight and it only helps the insurers.